-The first of our big data application examples will be in fast-food.
+The first of our big data examples is in fast food.
 You pull up to your local McDonald’s or Burger King, and notice that there’s a really long line in front of you.
 You start drumming your fingers on the wheel, lamenting the fact that your “fast food” excursion is going to be anything but, and wondering if you should drive to the Wendy’s a block away instead.

 However, before you have time to think about your culinary crisis too deeply, you notice that a few cars ahead of you have already gone through.
 The line is moving much quicker than expected… what gives?
 You shrug it off, drive up to the window, and place your order.

-What you may not have realized is that big data has just helped you to eat that fries and burger a little bit faster.
-Some fast food chains are now monitoring their drive through lanes and changing their menu features (you know, the ones on the LCD screen as opposed to the numbers on the board) in response.
+What you may not have realized is that big data has just helped you to get your hands on those fries and burgers a little bit earlier.
+Some fast food chains are now monitoring their drive-through lanes and changing their menu features (you know, the ones on the LCD screen as opposed to the numbers on the board) in response.
 Here’s how it works: if the line is really backed up, the features will change to reflect items that can be quickly prepared and served so as to move through the queue faster.
 If the line is relatively short, then the features will display higher margin menu items that take a bit more time to prepare.

 Now that’s some smart fast food.

-Another great real world big data example.
+Another great big data example in real life.
 You walk into your favorite bar.
 The bartender, instead of asking you, “What’ll you have?” hands you a little plastic card instead.

 “Uhhh… what’s this?” you ask.
 He spreads his hands.
 “Well, the folks upstairs wanted to try out this new system.
 Basically, you pour all your own beer – you just swipe this card first.”

 Your eyebrows raise.
-“So, basically… I have to be my own bartender from now on?”
+“So, basically, I am my own bartender from now on?”

 The bartender snorts and shakes his head.
 “I mean, I’ll still serve you if you’d like.
 But with this system, you can try as little or as much of a beer as you want.
 Want a quarter glass of that new IPA you’re not sure about?
 Go right ahead.
-Want a half glass of that stout since you’re a bit full from dinner?
+Want only half a glass of stout because you’re a bit full from dinner?
 Be my guest.
-It’ll all get automatically added to your tab and you pay at the end, just like normal.”
+It’ll all get automatically added to your tab and you pay for it at the end, just like always.”

 “No,” the bartender says.
 “Never do that.”